blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/007-update-dingo-node.md

 ---
 title: Update Dingo Node
-description: SPO Guide for Dingo Pools - How to update your Dingo Node .
+description: SPO Guide for Dingo Pools - How to update your Dingo Node.
 ---

 ## How to update your Dingo Node

-## Step 1 - Download
+## Step 1 - Download latest release
-Download the latest release from the Dingo releases page.
+Download the latest release from the <a href="https://github.com/blinklabs-io/dingo/releases" target="_blank">Dingo releases</a> page.

 ⚠️ Adjust the version and architecture to match your system.
 ```